samanxsaybani/samanxsaybani/README.md

 ### Hey there, This is Saman! 👋
-I'm a DevOps Engineer with a passion for automation, and cloud-native applications ⚡️♾☁️
+I'm a DevOps Engineer with a passion for automation, and cloud-native applications ⚡️♾☁️ Patient on problem-solving, I value collaborative, agile teams where constantly improving and delivering is the goal.
+I'm eager to undertake self-taught processes and search for new solutions, and I find great joy in continuously learning and expanding my skill set.

 #### 🧰 My Expertise are in:
-DevOps principles & Agile Application Development⚡️, Shell Scripting & Automation🐚, CI/CD pipelines configuration♾, Infrastructure management, Cloud Computing with AWS, Azure, and IBM Cloud☁️, and Containerization technologies!
+Shell Scripting & Automation🐚, Containerization technologies📦, CI/CD pipelines configuration♾, Infrastructure management👷🏼, Cloud Computing with AWS, Azure, and IBM Cloud☁️, DevOps principles, and Agile Application Development⚡️

-#### 🛠 I work with tools such as:
+#### 🛠 The tools I use and worked with include:
-Linux for my working environment 🐧, Docker & Kubernetes for containers & orchestration🚢, Jenkins & GitHub Actions for CI/CD pipeline configurations♾, Terrafrom & Ansible for automating & managing cloud infrastructure📝, Postgres databases, and any new tool that would come handy!
+Linux as the platform of my choice 🐧, Docker & Kubernetes for containers & orchestration🚢, Jenkins & GitHub Actions for CI/CD pipelines♾, Terrafrom & Ansible for automating & managing cloud infrastructure📝, Postgres databases, and any new tool that would come handy!

 #### 👨🏻‍💻 Programming Languages I use are
-Python🐍, Bash🐧, JavaScript & TypeScript💠.
-I'm comfortable with backened development with python, and scripting with both python & bash.
-And for front-end, I can utilize JavaScript & TypeScript to fulfill the needs!
+Python🐍, Bash🐧, JavaScript💠, and SQL.
+I'm comfortable with application development with python, and scripting with both python & bash.
+Also, I can utilize JavaScript & SQL when required!

 #### 📚 Education & Certificates I obtained include:
 - Fundamentals of Computing Specialization from Rice University's online CS program | [Mini Projects Repo](https://github.com/samanxsy/Rice-university-mini-projects)